karstenjakobsen/ctrader-bots/bots/README.md

 allow close in negative if 2 or moreblocks have passed use stoch to enter insted og close score no trading in ranges

+in range sell on candle change in range take profits sooner fix buttons update